-However, this is exactly what your skin needs.
+However, oils are exactly what your skin needs.
 Oils balance out the skin, maintain the pH levels, and moisturize your skin.
 It does not matter your skin type, because there is an oil for every skin type.

 What are the best oils for your skin type? & How to use them effectively!